 If Bump had been a girl I had already decided she would have been named after my maternal Granny.
 It was not up for discussion, I’ve never told my husband that!
 That wasn’t meant to be.

 Anyway, it was immaterial, as when Bump joined this world, he was most certainly a boy, the spitting image of his Dad and Grandfather – so the name fit him like a glove.

-When I look at Monkey I see his Grandfather a lot.
-I wonder what he would have made of Monkey; he was so looking forward to meeting his fifth grandchild, I’m sure he’s keeping a watchful eye on him.
+When I look at my son I see his Grandfather a lot.
+I wonder what he would have made of him; he was so looking forward to meeting his fifth grandchild, I’m sure he’s keeping a watchful eye on him.

 My Brother and Father, both have two middle names and I wanted to carry that tradition on too.
 So he has a little bit of my own father in his name and a bit of his great-grandfather.
 He’ll probably moan about it when he’s older; my brother has never liked having two middle names.
 We’ll see.